cz293/cz293.github.io/index.md

 ### Key Publications
 1. Mingdong Sun, Chunfu Shao, **Chengxiang Zhuge***, Pinxi Wang, Xiong Yang, Shiqi Wang.
 Exploring the Potential of Rental Electric Vehicles for Vehicle-to-Grid: A Data-Driven Approach. _Resources, Conservation and Recycling_, 2021, 175: 105841.
 2.	**Chengxiang Zhuge**, Chunjiao Dong, Binru Wei, Chunfu Shao.
-Exploring the Role of Technology Innovations in the Diffusion of Electric Vehicle with an Agent-based Spatial Integrated Model.
-Resources, Conservation & Recycling.
+Exploring the Role of Technology Innovations in the Diffusion of Electric Vehicle with an Agent-based Spatial Integrated Model. _Resources, Conservation & Recycling_.
 2021, 174: 105806.
 3. Mingdong Sun, Chunfu Shao, **Chengxiang Zhuge***, Pinxi Wang, Xiong Yang, Shiqi Wang.
-Uncovering Travel and Charging Patterns of Private Electric Vehicles with Trajectory Data: Evidence and Policy Implications.
-Transportation.
+Uncovering Travel and Charging Patterns of Private Electric Vehicles with Trajectory Data: Evidence and Policy Implications. _Transportation_.
 2021: 1-31.
 4. Xiong Yang, Chunfu Shao, **Chengxiang Zhuge***, Mingdong Sun, Pinxi Wang, Shiqi Wang.
-Deploying Battery Swap Stations for Shared Electric Vehicles Using Trajectory Data.
-Transportation Research Part D: Transport and Environment.
+Deploying Battery Swap Stations for Shared Electric Vehicles Using Trajectory Data. _Transportation Research Part D: Transport and Environment_.
 2021, 97(2):102943.
 5.	**Chengxiang Zhuge**, Chunyan Wang.
-Integrated Modelling of Autonomous Electric Vehicle Diffusion: From Review to Conceptual Design.
-Transportation Research Part D: Transport and Environment.
+Integrated Modelling of Autonomous Electric Vehicle Diffusion: From Review to Conceptual Design. _Transportation Research Part D: Transport and Environment_.
 2021, 91: 102679.
 6.	**Chengxiang Zhuge**, Mike Bithell, Chunfu Shao, Xia Li, Jian Gao.
-An Improvement in MATSim Computing Time for Large-Scale Travel Behaviour Microsimulation.
-Transportation.
+An Improvement in MATSim Computing Time for Large-Scale Travel Behaviour Microsimulation. _Transportation_.
 2021, 48:193–214.
 7.	**Chengxiang Zhuge**, Binru Wei, Chunfu Shao, Yuli Shan, Chunjiao Dong.
-The Role of the License Plate Lottery Policy in the Adoption of Electric Vehicles: A Case Study of Beijing.
-Energy Policy.
+The Role of the License Plate Lottery Policy in the Adoption of Electric Vehicles: A Case Study of Beijing. _Energy Policy_.
 2020, 139: 111328.
 8.	**Chengxiang Zhuge**, Min Yu, Chunyan Wang, Yilan Cui, Yi Liu.
-An Agent-based Spatiotemporal Integrated Approach to Simulating In-Home Water and Related Energy Use Behaviour: A Test Case of Beijing, China.
-Science of The Total Environment.
+An Agent-based Spatiotemporal Integrated Approach to Simulating In-Home Water and Related Energy Use Behaviour: A Test Case of Beijing, China. _Science of The Total Environment_.
 2020, 708: 135086.
 9.	**Chengxiang Zhuge**, Chunfu Shao.
-Investigating the Factors Influencing the Uptake of Electric Vehicles in Beijing, China: Statistical and Spatial Perspectives.
-Journal of Cleaner Production.
+Investigating the Factors Influencing the Uptake of Electric Vehicles in Beijing, China: Statistical and Spatial Perspectives. _Journal of Cleaner Production_.
 2019, 213: 199-216.
 10.	**Chengxiang Zhuge**, Binru Wei, Chunjiao Dong, Chunfu Shao, Yuli Shan.
-Exploring the Future Electric Vehicle Market and its Impacts with an Agent-based Spatial Integrated Framework: A Case Study of Beijing, China.
-Journal of Cleaner Production.
+Exploring the Future Electric Vehicle Market and its Impacts with an Agent-based Spatial Integrated Framework: A Case Study of Beijing, China. _Journal of Cleaner Production_.
 2019, 221: 710-737.
 11.	**Chengxiang Zhuge**, Chunfu Shao.
-Agent-based Modelling of Office Market for a Land Use and Transport Model.
-Transportmetrica B: Transport Dynamics.
+Agent-based Modelling of Office Market for a Land Use and Transport Model. _Transportmetrica B: Transport Dynamics_.
 2019, 7(1): 1232-1257.
 12.	**Chengxiang Zhuge**, Chunfu Shao.
-Agent-based Modelling of Locating Public Transport Facilities for Conventional and Electric Vehicles.
-Networks and Spatial Economics.
+Agent-based Modelling of Locating Public Transport Facilities for Conventional and Electric Vehicles. _Networks and Spatial Economics_.
 2018, 18(4): 875-908.
 13.	**Chengxiang Zhuge**, Chunfu Shao, Shuling Wang, Ying Hu.
-An Agent- and GIS-based Virtual City Creator: A Case Study of Beijing, China.
-Journal of Transport and Land Use.
+An Agent- and GIS-based Virtual City Creator: A Case Study of Beijing, China. _Journal of Transport and Land Use_.
 2018, 11(1): 1231-1256.
 14.	**Chengxiang Zhuge**, Chunfu Shao, Jian Gao, Chunjiao Dong, Hui Zhang.
-Agent-Based Joint Model of Residential Location Choice and Real Estate Price for Land Use and Transport Model.
-Computers, Environment and Urban Systems, 2016, 57: 93-105.
+Agent-Based Joint Model of Residential Location Choice and Real Estate Price for Land Use and Transport Model. _Computers, Environment and Urban Systems_, 2016, 57: 93-105.